hzhaozuel/hzhaozuel.github.io/_pages/publications.md

 - Hui Zhao, Ningning Jiang, (2012).
 A two-stage estimation algorithm for a type of current status data.
 Journal of Systems Science and Complexity, 25, 556-566.

 - Hui Zhao, Dan Yu, (2009).
 A random effects generalized linear model for reliability compositive evaluation.
 Science in China (A), 52, 2218-2227.

+- Hui Zhao, Zhongguo Zheng (2008).
+Comparing identifiability criteria for causal effects in Gaussian causal models (In Chinese).
+Acta Mathematica Scientia, 28,808-817.
+- Hui Zhao, Zhongguo Zheng (2007).
+Graphical Model and Its Application s in Statistical Modelling (In Chinese), Journal of Applied Statistics and Management, 26(3): 741-746.

+- Hui Zhao, Zhongguo Zheng (2007).
+Causal Analysis for the Efficacy of  a Type of Chinese Medicine - Jiangzhiling Tablet (In Chinese), Journal of Applied Statistics and Management, 26(4): 427-431.

+- Hui Zhao, Zhongguo Zheng, Jing Xu, (2006).
+Causal inference in the models with hidden variables and selection bias.
+Acta Scientiarum naturalium Universitatis Pekinensis(北京大学学报，自科版), 42, 584-589.(EI)

+- Hui Zhao, Ming Xiao,(2005), The Application of Bagging to Hybrid Adaptive Splines (In Chinese), Chinese Journal of applied probability and statistics, 21,278-284.

-- Hui Zhao, Zhongguo Zheng, Baijun Liu, (2005).
+- Hui Zhao, Zhongguo Zheng, Baijun Liu,(2005).
 On the Markov equivalence of maximal ancestral graphs.
 Science in China (A),48(4),548-562.

-- Baijun Liu, Zhongguo Zheng, Hui Zhao, (2005).
+- Baijun Liu, Zhongguo Zheng, Hui Zhao,(2005).
 An efficient algorithm for finding the largest chain graph given chain graph.
 Science in China (A), 48(11), 517-1530.

 - Xingwei Tong, Hengjian Cui, Hui Zhao, (2005).
 Asymptotics of Huber-Dutter estimators for partial linear model with nonstochastic designs.
 Acta Mathematicae Applicatae Sinica, 21,257-268.